mirisuzanne/mia/content/projects/post-obsolete.md

 ---
 feature: true
-type: code art
 title: The Post-Obsolete Book
 banner: The Obsolete Book
+sub: |
+  in a Post-Obsolete World,
+  as Represented by a Post-Obsolete Book About Dance
 hero:
   img: elo14/dancesex.jpg
   caption: Say "ooooooooo" while you dance
-sub: |
-  in a Post-Obsolete World,
-  as Represented by a Post-Obsolete Book About Dance
 venue: post-obsolete.com
 url: https://post-obsolete.com
 date: 2012-07-08